-The total pension liability in the June 30, 2019, actuarial valuation was determined using an individual entry-age normal actuarial cost method and the following actuarial assumptions:
+The total pension liability in the June 30, 2020, actuarial valuation was determined using an individual entry-age normal actuarial cost method and the following actuarial assumptions:

 Inflation 2.50 % Per year

-Active member payroll growth 3.25 % Per year
+Active member payroll growth 3.00 % Per year

 Investment rate of return 7.50 %

 Salary increases were based on a service-related table.
-Mortality rates for active members, retirees, survivors, and disabilitants were based on RP 2014 tables for males or females, as appropriate, with slight adjustments to fit PERA's experience.
+Mortality rates for active members, retirees, survivors, and disabilitants were based on the Pub-2010 General Employee Mortality table.
 Cost of living benefit increases after retirement for retirees are assumed to be 1.25% per year.

-Actuarial assumptions used in the June 30, 2019, valuation were based on the results of actuarial experience studies.
+Actuarial assumptions used in the June 30, 2020, valuation was based on the results of actuarial experience studies.
 The most recent four-year experience study in the General Employees Plan was completed in 2019.
-Economic assumptions were updated in 2018 based on a review of inflation and investment return assumptions.
+The assumption changes were adopted by the Board and became effective with the July 1, 2020, actuarial valuation.

-The following changes in actuarial assumptions occurred in 2019:
+The following changes in actuarial assumptions and plan provisions occurred in 2020: